rusconi/moodetft-fb/README.md

 # moodetft-fb
 Moode now playing on TFT framebuffer (/dev/fb1)

+0.1.4 - update for change on moode coverurl

 # Note

 The code for the framebuffer (framebuffer.py) is from http://github.com/robertmuth/Pytorinox